derickson/threebar/README.md

 threebar
 ========

-3D charting Experiment using SceneJS
+3D charting Experiment using SceneJS.
+Still working on this.
+Not presentable yet.